-Within the qualification stage of an FRC tournament, official rankings of robotics teams are determined by a system of ranking points (RP) with the average score (AS) as an auxiliary measure to break ties when necessary.
-However, a strong (weak) robotics team may be underrated (overrated).
-Furthermore, both the RP and AS measures are inappropriate to assess robot strengths because ranking points cannot represent actual scores of robotic teams in qualification matches.
-More importantly, a win-loss outcome in each playoff match is directly linked to a difference in scores.
-In robotics forums, the calculated contribution to winning margin (CCWM) model, the offensive power rating (OPR) model, and the winning margin power rating (WMPR) model are the most popular models for the assessment of robot strengths.
-It has been shown in the literature that the CCWM model of \cite{law:2008} is a special case of the WMPR model and is meaningless in application.
+In robotics forums, the calculated contribution to winning margin (CCWM), offensive power rating (OPR) and winning margin power rating (WMPR) models have been popularly used to assess robot strengths.
+As shown by \cite{law:2008}, the CCWM model is a special case of the WMPR model and is meaningless in application.
 Based on the calculated contribution measure of Karthik Kanagasabapthy in 2004, \cite{tba:opr} modeled the average alliance score as the sum of robot strengths and proposed a least squares estimation procedure.
-Before this work, \cite{weingart:2006} called such type of measure as the OPR and explained its detailed computation.
-In practice, the OPR model tends to result in biased estimates due to ignoring actions of robots in the opposing alliance.
-By considering an interaction between alliances and latent factors in each match, \cite{gardner:2015} proposed the WMPR model to investigate the effects of robot strengths on the difference in scores.
-Similar to this model, the adjusted plus/minus rating model and its generalizations have been shown to be useful for paired comparison data in traditional sports and esports \citep[cf.][among others]{Stefani1977, Stefani1980, CN1995, rosenbaum:2004, macdonald:2011, schuckers:2011, saebo:2015, hass:2018, hvattum:2019, clark:2020}.
-However, there is no need to introduce a home-court advantage and clutch time/garbage time play in the WMPR model for the FRC.
+Before this work, \cite{weingart:2006} termed such a measure as the OPR and explained its detailed computation.
+Due to ignoring actions of robots (as quantified by final match scores) in the opposing alliance, the OPR model tends to have biased estimates.
+By considering an interaction between alliances and latent factors in each match, \cite{gardner:2015} proposed the WMPR model to characterize the effects of robot strengths on the difference in final match scores.
+Similar to this model, the adjusted plus/minus rating model and its generalizations have been found to be useful for paired comparison data in traditional sports and esports \citep[cf.][among others]{Stefani1977, Stefani1980, CN1995, rosenbaum:2004, macdonald:2011, schuckers:2011, saebo:2015, hass:2018, hvattum:2019, clark:2020}.
+In practice, there is no need to introduce a home-court advantage and clutch time/garbage time play in the WMPR model for the FRC.